yoonjin67/DevOpsPlayground/README.md

 ---

 ### Notes:
-- **Undone** folder: Contains the "undone" scripts and configurations that are not yet fully functional.
 - For the most part, the setup should work for Kubernetes on Linux-based systems but may need adjustments for different environments or specific use cases.